mikeobrien/Gribble/README.md

         void RemoveNonClusteredIndex(string tableName, string indexName);
     }

-We create a `Database` by passing in a connection manager and an optional profiler.
-You can create a `Database` with the new keyword or one of the static factory methods.
+We create a `TableSchema` object by passing in a connection manager and an optional profiler.
+You can create a `TableSchema` object with the new keyword or one of the static factory methods.
 There is a connection manager that takes a `System.Data.SqlConnection` or connection string and one that takes an `NHibernate.ISession` (When using NHibernate integration).

     // Connection string and console profiler
     using (var connectionManager = new ConnectionManager("server=localhost..."))
     {
-        var database = Database.Create(connectionManager, profiler: new ConsoleProfiler());
+        var tableSchema = TableSchema.Create(connectionManager, profiler: new ConsoleProfiler());
         ...
     }